 Here are some great ways to use your invoices to encourage faster payment:

-Send your invoice right when the job is done
+Send your invoice right after finishing a job

 Don’t let the burner run cold on sending out invoices.
 Don’t even wait for the weekend.
 Send your invoices out as quickly as possible, while your services are still fresh in your customer’s mind.
 Mobile invoicing apps can be a big help here.
 If you combine immediate invoicing with digital payment options, you’ll be much more likely to get paid right then and there.